dubiousjim/dcron/crontab.markdown

 There's also a format available for finer-grained control of frequencies:

 	# run whenever it's between 2-4 am, and at least one day (1d)
-	# has elapsed since this job ran successfully
+	# has elapsed since this job ran
 	* 2-4 * * * ID=job2 FREQ=1d date

 	# as before, but re-try every 10 minutes (10m) if my_command